 Comprised of over 17,000 islands and 700 living languages, Indonesia is home to the highest level of biodiversity of any nation.
-Whether you’re hiking amid the rice paddies of highland Tana Toraja, snorkeling with your home-stay father in Sampela, chatting with your homestay family over a cup of locally-roasted coffee or examining gender roles in the world’s largest Muslim democracy, Indonesia is sure to challenge your worldview and stimulate your senses.
+Whether you’re hiking dormant volcanoes in Flores, snorkeling with your home-stay father in Sampela, chatting with your homestay family over a cup of locally-roasted coffee or examining gender roles in the world’s largest Muslim democracy, Indonesia is sure to challenge your worldview and stimulate your senses.
 Students on the Indonesia summer program examine the complex relationship between cultural and environmental preservation as they traverse ecologically and anthropologically distinct islands in Indonesia’s grand archipelago.

 We offer comprehensive, personal home visits so that we can answer your questions in person.
 One of our expert staff members will present on our program options and share stories from their own formative Where There Be Dragons program.
 To request a home visit in less than 2 minutes, fill out this form.